aurelia-contrib/aurelia-dialog-lite/README.md

 #### Simplified CSS

 The default CSS for the overlay element is quite simple.
 It covers the full screen, uses flex layout to centre the user dialog.
+The following is all of aurelia-dialog-lite's CSS (injected to HTML head automatically).

 ```css
 .dialog-lite-overlay {